-A country’s beauty, such as the culture, landscape, monuments, food, etc., is only valid as long as tourists talk about it.
+A country’s beauty, such as its culture, landscape, monuments, food, etc., is only valid as long as tourists talk about it.
 Not only that, but a country’s economic growth also relies on tourists.
 Keeping the ‘Wow’ factor up always is a big challenge for the tourism industry, despite modern technology and advancement in digital media.

 That is because we aren’t leveraging the right one – mobile technology.
 Adopting mobile-based engagement strategies, such as QR Codes, is the right way to go.
 It is like using your customers’ most adaptive and convenient infrastructure (the smartphone) to provide a simple solution (interaction, communication, and engagement) through QR Code scans.